 However it has a bell shaped sleeve.
 As you can see below, this results in a lower sleeve cap and a wider sleeve.
-Though the pattern looks much different than mine, if I compare lengths at the seamline (not the edge of the sleeve) they’re actually very close to the same length, which means I don’t need to alter it.
+Though the pattern looks much different than mine, if I compare lengths at the seamline (not the edge of the sleeve) they’re actually very close to the same length.
+This means I don’t need to alter the pattern.

 And that gets me to one of the best posts I’ve ever read about sleeve drafting.
 If you’d like to see really great examples of cap height and how it changes based on how the sleeve style changes, read this post on Ikat Bag.
 It’s a long post, but very worthwhile if you’re working on fit.